Elon Musk shows up on Rick and Morty as Elon Tusk, head of car company Tuskla

 Back in March, Musk briefly changed his Twitter handle to "Elon Tusk," but didn't mention anything about the Rick and Morty appearance.

-Discuss: Elon Musk shows up on Rick and Morty as, uh, Elon Tusk
+Discuss: Elon Musk shows up on Rick and Morty as Elon Tusk, head of Tuskla

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.